Ready for humanoid development? Diagnosis with EC-Engineer Web on the NVIDIA® Jetson™ AGX Orin

 Snippet 2: Starting the application EcMasterDemoMotionAdvanced

-The application is using the real-time Ethernet Driver for the Intel Gigabit NICs and the ENI file describes the SubDevices with its parameters (-f eni.xml).
-For the test we set the cycle time to 1 ms (-b 1000).
+The application uses the real-time Ethernet driver for Intel Gigabit network interfaces.
+The ENI file defines the SubDevices and their parameters using the -f eni.xml option.
+For this test, the cycle time is set to 1 ms using the -b 1000 option.

 Figure 7: Operational mode

-As the motors are now rotating, the access to the variables in the PDO Image allows interesting insights of the different parameters.
-As shown in figure 8 below, we can monitor the actual motor velocity of one motor.
+With the motors rotating, access to variables in the PDO image provides valuable insight into system behavior.
+As shown in Figure 8, the actual motor velocity of one drive can be monitored directly.

 Figure 8: Access to the PDO on the EC-Engineer Web